Pre-eclampsiaEn Español (Spanish Version)

 Copyright © Nucleus Medical Media, Inc.

-Factors that increase your chance of getting pre-eclampsia include:
+Pre-eclampsia is more common in African-American women over, and in women aged 40 years and older.
+Factors that may increase your chance of getting pre-eclampsia include:

 - First pregnancy